ehmorris/keepsakes/README.md

-### Dayview — Displays QS information in one explorable interface.
+### keepsakes — displays QS information in one explorable interface.

 #### Running the app
 * Run `./bin/setup`